BLSHEE22/four-part-composer/README.md

 'makeFourParts.py' TODO:
 - Implement sixteenth notes.
 - Increase rhythmic vocabulary of supporting lines.
-- Implement ability to create 'rhythm profile' and have the parts stick to it.
+- Implement ability to create and store 'rhythmic motif,' and have all the parts employ it.
 - Implement ability for all four lines to communicate in 'keeping the quaver.'

 'melody.py' TODO:
 - Implement sixteenth notes.
+- Add 'rhythmic motif' feature that writes and employs rhythmic motifs.
 - Implement smarter rests that punctuate phrases and are not just random.
-- Add 'rhythmic motif' feature that writes and employs rhythmic motifs.
 - Create more random variables to control dynamics, articulations, ornaments, tempo, and meter.
 - Implement the ability to use pickup notes.
 - Expand choice of forms (need more variety than AABA).